Student/Postdoc Advisory Committee

 There are many benefits to participating in HIA, including getting more involved in the Hutch community, helping your fellow graduate students and postdocs, the establishment of long-term friendships and excellent networking opportunities.
 Furthermore, participation in HIA is one more thing you can add to your CV!

-If you are interested in becoming an Ambassador, please send an email to email@example.com and provide the following information:
+If you are interested in becoming an Ambassador, please submit a volunteer intake form.

 When we have a match for you, we will contact you to see if you can be an Ambassador at that time.
 You can always decline to volunteer at that time if you are busy, out of the country, etc. If you choose to accept, we will give you the incoming researcher's contact information so that you may contact him/her by email or phone to welcome them to the Hutch and offer to answer questions.
 Any continued contact after that is up to the both of you.
 You can remove yourself from the program at any time by emailing us.